 “You should be in a sitting position for at least five minutes before taking blood pressure,” Alexander Nickens said.
 Learn the ABCs of blood pressure measurement.

-Even if your blood pressure is normal now, be sure to get it checked at least once a year by your physician.
+Even if your blood pressure is normal now, be sure to get it checked at your regular healthcare visit or at least once every two years..